acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 	};

 *  cancel - Called if the user clicks the cancel button.
 *  error - Called if the scan was not successful in reading the QR code.
+(Only called from Image Capture)

 NOTE: Both cancel and error do not return data.